NBPub/BeatLog/README.md

 - Features
   - Add features to simple JSON API
-    - total bandwidth from access log, specify column and value. ex: `/api/v1/bandwidth/url=/robots.txt`
+    - total bandwidth from access log with filters
 	- organizing code for API section, more ready to add features. adjusted URL scheme
 	- [documentation](/docs/API.md#simple-json-api) in progress
   - allow for SSL in deployment.